I ALSO HAVE DIFFICULTIES BUT I NEED TO OVERCOME THEM

 U.60 SCHOOL OWNER GOES TO STUDY TO UPGRADE STANDARDS ON THE WEEKEND

-Among the preschool teachers, school owners, and owners of independent and private preschool groups who are studying to improve their qualifications, Ms. Nguyen Thi Linh, the owner of a preschool class in Tan Phu District (HCMC), is among the group of teachers who, despite their age, are no less diligent and determined than anyone else.
-Having graduated from a junior college of preschool education, Ms. Linh has been studying to improve her qualifications on both Saturdays and Sundays from 2022 to present, and is expected to graduate in 2024.
-At the time Ms. Linh registered to study, there was no preschool teacher improvement course organized by Saigon University, but she was determined to study to get a university degree and meet training standards to be able to confidently manage her preschool class, so she paid her own money to register for the course, paying more than 6 million VND per semester.
+Among the preschool teachers, school owners, and owners of independent and private preschool groups who are studying to upgrade their qualifications, Ms. Nguyen Thi Linh, owner of a preschool class in Tan Phu District (HCMC), is among the group of teachers who, despite her age, are no less diligent and determined than anyone else.
+Having graduated from a junior college of preschool education, Ms. Linh has been studying to upgrade her qualifications on both Saturdays and Sundays every week since 2022, and is expected to graduate in 2024.
+At the time Ms. Linh registered to study, there was no preschool teacher upgrading course organized by Saigon University, but she was determined to study to get a university degree and meet training standards to confidently manage her preschool class.
+She paid out of her own pocket to register for the course, paying more than 6 million VND per semester.

 "Working all week and going to school on the weekend is very hard.
-The major subjects are easy because they are my strengths, but IT and English are quite difficult for me.
-I study day and night, even during meals I take out my books to review, sometimes at 1am I still sit and practice reading and pronunciation," said Ms. Linh.
+The specialized subjects are easy because they are my strengths, but IT and English are quite difficult for me.
+I study day and night, even during mealtimes I take out my books to review, sometimes at 1am I still sit and practice reading and pronunciation," Ms. Linh said.

-Ms. Linh said that in her university class, there were many people who were also owners of non-public preschools.
-Everyone encouraged each other to finish their studies so that they could do better in their jobs and, especially after 2030, they could still manage their preschools without having to hire more staff.
+Ms. Linh said that in her university class, there were many people who were also owners of private schools and kindergartens.
+Everyone encouraged each other to finish their studies so that they could do better in their jobs and especially after 2030, they could still manage their own kindergartens without having to hire more staff.

 The ratio of teachers in non-public preschools is 1.8 teachers/class.